 Picture Quality

-The Fujinon 35mm f2 picture quality is very fun to work with and this lens does have its own unique look.
-It’s fairly sharp in the center and also has very smooth bokeh at f2 but the edges and corners do get a little soft compared to the center.
+The Fujinon 35mm f2 picture quality is fun, and this lens has a unique look.
+It’s fairly sharp in the center and has a very smooth bokeh at f2, but the edges and corners are slightly soft compared to the center.

 Sharpness Chart